tangentyh/notes-of-tan/javaNotes.md

      public abstract class AbstractMap<K,V> extends Object
      implements Map<K,V>
      ```
      - should have been replaced by default methods, but only new methods have default implementation
      - extends the abstract class and simultaneously implement the interface — only make a difference to clarity and reflection
+     - `AbstractMap.SimpleEntry`, `AbstractMap.SimpleImmutableEntry`
+       ```java
+       public static class AbstractMap.SimpleEntry<K,V> extends Object
+       implements Map.Entry<K,V>, Serializable
+       ```

 1. `java.util.NavigableMap` -- refer to `NavigableSet`
    ```java